 To B or not to B

 I just had a call from a long-time client.
 He has been with us for a few years, knows our philosophies on brand development, and is a former Fortune 100 sales manager.
 All of that makes his call even less explicable.
-In short, he should know better
+In short, he should know better than to suggest this identity crisis.

 We’ve worked for a couple of years on establishing his sports training brand.
 The name and logo are solid.
 In his market segment, his brand is known, identifiable, and well-respected.
 He has branched out from the service industry that was his core business into some other consumer products bearing the same logo and identity.
 They have all been successful, mostly because they piggybacked on the success of the original brand application.